spack/spack-tutorial/tutorial_configuration.rst

            mpi: [mpich, openmpi]
        hdf5:
          variants: ~mpi
-       zlib:
+       perl:
          externals:
-         - spec: zlib@1.2.8%gcc@7.5.0
+         - spec: perl@5.26.1 %gcc@7.5.0
            prefix: /usr

-Here, we've told Spack that zlib 1.2.8 is installed on our system.
+Here, we've told Spack that Perl 5.26.1 is installed on our system.
-We've also told it the installation prefix where zlib can be found.
+We've also told it the installation prefix where Perl can be found.
 We don't know exactly which variants it was built with, but that's okay.